 - Chopped parsley, garnish to taste (optional)

-- Ranch or blue cheese dressing, for serving with (optional)
+- Ranch or blue cheese dressing, for serving (optional)

 - Preheat oven to 400 degrees Fahrenheit.
 Spray a sheet pan with cooking spray and set aside (alternatively, you can line the sheet pan with some parchment paper).

-- In a large mixing bowl, combine ground turkey with panko bread crumbs, egg, carrot, celery, green onion, garlic powder, dill, black pepper, salt and cayenne pepper.
+- In a large mixing bowl, combine ground turkey with panko bread crumbs, egg, carrot, celery, green onion, garlic powder, dill (if using), black pepper, salt and cayenne pepper (if using).
 Mix until thoroughly combined.

 - Form turkey mixture into meatballs, about 1.5 tablespoons per meatball, yielding about 22 meatballs.
 Place them onto the prepared sheet pan as you roll them.

 - Bake for 20 to 22 minutes or until the meatballs are fully cooked through (the internal temperature reaches 165 degrees Fahrenheit in the centre of the meatballs when checked with an instant-read meat thermometer).

 - Once done, place the turkey meatballs in a clean bowl and toss top with buffalo sauce.
 Stir until the meatballs are coated in the sauce.